karmaniverous/serify-deserify/doc/1-main.md

 Review the [unit tests](/src/index.test.mjs) for simple examples of how to use `serify` and `deserify`.

-Visit [this file](../example/redux.mjs) for a fully worked out example of the Redux middleware.
+[Click here](../example/redux.mjs) for a fully worked out example using the Redux middleware.

 ## Serifiable Types